carpentries-incubator/git-novice-branch-pr/_episodes/15-supplemental-rstudio.md

 > If this is the case, it generally means that RStudio doesn't know the
 > location of any other version of your repository (i.e. the one on GitHub).
 > To fix this, open a terminal to the repository and enter the command:
-> `git push -u origin master`.
+> `git push -u origin main`.
 Then restart RStudio.
 {: .callout}

 If we click on "history", we can see a pretty graphical version of what